sony/nnabla/doc/python/install_on_linux.rst

 This installation instruction describes how to install NNabla using pip on almost any Linux 64-bit systems.

-The supported Python versions for provided binary packages are 2.7, 3.5  3.6.
+The supported Python versions for provided binary packages are 3.5(not recommended), 3.6 and 3.7.
 It is recommended to use `Miniconda <https://conda.io/miniconda.html>`_ as a Python distribution.
 The following is a simple procedure to install Miniconda Python.

 .. code-block:: shell